 Hip replacement surgery is typically performed in a hospital under general anesthesia.

-If you’re having a traditional hip replacement, Dr. Burns makes an incision on the side of your hip.
+If you’re having a traditional hip replacement, Dr. Baylis makes an incision on the side of your hip.
 He exposes the hip joint by moving the muscles attached to your thigh bone.
 He then cuts the ball of your hip joint from your thigh bone and replaces it with the artificial joint.

-In some cases, Dr. Burns may recommend an anterior hip replacement surgery using the Hana surgical table.
+In some cases, Dr. Baylis may recommend an anterior hip replacement surgery using the Hana surgical table.
 This allows him to enter the body from the front of your hip, instead of the side.
 There’s less interference to your muscles through the anterior, and it may reduce your recovery time.